-This year’s fall elk hunt was, as always, a tough one.
-I hunted third rifle season which ran November 6th through November 14th.
-Third season is always a chilly one, and this year was no different.
+This year’s fall elk hunt was a tough one.
+I hunted third rifle season, which ran from November 6th through November 14th.
+Third season is always chilly, and this year was no different.
 We had it pretty easy the first weekend.
 It at least got above 40 degrees during the day.

 I finished my work week and headed out for the second weekend of third rifle season.

-Second weekend of third rifle season we woke up at 2:30 in the morning!
-We ate a light breakfast, drank our coffee and then saddled the horses.
-We headed up to the trail head with two of our great friends who had been hunting and not gotten anything yet either.
+That second weekend of third rifle season, we woke up at 2:30 in the morning!
+We ate a light breakfast, drank our coffee, and then saddled the horses.
+We headed up to the trailhead with two of our great friends who had been hunting and had not gotten anything yet either.

 We arrived back at the truck at 3:30 in the afternoon to see the temperature was barely 39 degrees.
-Back to base we headed to warm up from the day, relax and get a good night sleep. because tomorrow would be the last day and another early one.
+Back to base, we headed to warm up from the day, relax and get a good night’s sleep because tomorrow would be the last day and another early one.

-Last day of season, and I hadn’t even gotten to see a bull through my scope yet.
-We woke up at three in the morning, saddled and headed to the trail head.
-Today I had on an additional layer of everything.
+It’s the last day of the season and I hadn’t even seen a bull through my scope yet.
+We woke up at three in the morning, saddled, and headed to the trailhead.
+Today I added an additional layer of clothing.
 I knew it would be a long day.
 I was going to get something today, or at least stay out until shooting light was gone trying.
 The extra layers did the trick.
 It was still cold, but I wasn’t shivering!

-Hank and I headed to the area we knew there was a large herd of elk.
+Hank and I headed to the area where we knew there was a large herd of elk.
 We were set up before light and ready.
-We saw four cows, and then later we saw six cows, crossing through the thick timber.
-Never saw a bull and never heard a sound.
+We saw four cows, and then we saw six cows crossing through the thick timber.
+Never saw a bull and never heard the sound of one.
 The elk still weren’t talking.
 We waited there as long as we could and then started our hike, looking for a bull.
-We found plenty of fresh sign, but in this snow, we could not stalk quiet enough.
+We found plenty of fresh sign, but in this snow, we could not stalk quietly enough.
+The snow crunched under our boots.
 We hiked further.
 We were at least warm from the hike, but I knew it was frigid out because of the icicles that had formed on my eyelashes.
 We pushed on and found another good spot to sit and wait.
 We could hear the elk walking over the ridges and up the hills.
 We stalked, moving in very short spurts, stopping and standing, moving again.
 We crossed our tracks from the day before, and right across those tracks were the fresh tracks of a mountain lion.

-Obviously we weren’t the only ones hunting today.
+We weren’t the only ones hunting today.
 These elk were getting a lot of pressure.
 We headed to a meadow we knew of to have lunch and make a plan for the rest of the day.
 At the bottom of the meadow, we came across a fresh elk rub.
 There were pine needles and elk urine everywhere.
 This bull was mad.
-Still, we did not hear a bugle or cow call the whole morning.
+Still, we did not hear a bugle or cow call the entire morning.

-While we sat and ate lunch I consulted with my guide.
-Hank, my husband has a second job I think, taking me hunting!
+While we sat and ate lunch, I consulted with my guide.
+Hank, my husband, has a second job, and it is taking me hunting!
 He asked my opinion we debated on what to do.
-He gave me two choices of meadows to set and wait until dark.
-The snow just wasn’t going to let us spot and stalk anything.
+He gave me two choices of meadows to sit and wait until dark.
+The snow wasn’t going to let us spot and stalk anything.
 We were going to have to play the odds and go with LUCK.
 I told him “You are the guide.
-You decide and that is what I want to do.”
+You decide, and that is what I want to do.”

 He decided on another area.
-We packed it up, hiked for a couple hours back to the horses and rode out of there.
-Despite the cold (it was 38 degrees today when we got to the truck) we were soaking wet by the time we got back to the truck.
-We decided to stop at base and change into dry gear.
+We packed it up, hiked for a couple of hours back to the horses, and rode out of there.
+Despite the cold (it was 38 degrees today when we got to the truck) we were soaking wet, from sweat, by the time we got back to the truck.
+We decided to stop at our base camp and change into dry gear.
 We didn’t want to get chilled waiting until dark in wet clothes.
-After that, we headed up the trail to go get me my bull!
+Afterward, we headed up the trail to get me a bull!